ztaira/flappy_term/README.md

 - Changes gameplay based on the size of your terminal window
 - Uses ncurses library to render text and color

-### What it doesn't do:
-- It does everything I wanted to try.
-(Parallax, color, design)

 ### Included Files:
 ```
 - README.md..................This readme file